This Peach Blueberry Crisp is the perfect summer dessert recipe. It is easy to make, flavorful, and perfect for guests!

 Step 3: Bake and serve

-Place crisp in the oven and bake for 30 minutes at 375F.
+Place crisp in the oven and bake for 30 minutes at 375F until the top is golden brown.

 Finally, allow to cool slightly and serve with a scoop of vanilla ice cream!